Cost optimization in Azure Monitor

 |Migrate your SCOM environment to Azure Monitor SCOM Managed Instance.||Migrate your existing SCOM environment to Azure Monitor SCOM Managed Instance to support any management packs that can't be replaced by Azure Monitor.
 SCOM managed instance removes the requirement to maintain local management servers and database servers, reducing your overall cost to maintain your SCOM infrastructure.|

-- Configure agent collection to remove unneeded data.
+- Configure agent collection to modify data collection in Container insights.

-- Modify settings for collection of metric data.
+- Modify settings for collection of metric data by Container insights.

 - Use sampling to tune the amount of data collected.

 - Pre-aggregate metrics from any calls to TrackMetric.